Other Diseases That Are More Common in People With Type 1 Diabetes

 What You Can Do

-Although you can't prevent the health problems related to type 1 diabetes, the good news is that thyroid disorders, celiac disease, and Addison's disease can usually be treated successfully.
+Although you can't prevent these health problems related to type 1 diabetes, the good news is that thyroid disorders, celiac disease, and Addison's disease can all be treated successfully most of the time.

 Reviewed by: Steven Dowshen, MD